City of Djinns

 The book followed his established style of historical digressions, tied in with contemporary events and a multitude of anecdotes.

 Adaptations

-The book was adapted into a play in 2007 by Rahul Dasinnur Pulkeshi of Delhi-based Dreamtheatre.

-Dalrymple was played by Bollywood and stage actor Tom Alter, with Zohra Sehgal playing the role of Nora Nicholson, a British national who prefers to stay in India after it achieves independence.
+The book was adapted into a play in 2007 by Rahul Dasinnur Pulkeshi of the Delhi-based Dreamtheatre.
+Dalrymple's character was essayed by Bollywood and stage actor Tom Alter, with Zohra Sehgal donning the role of Nora Nicholson, a British national who prefers to stay in India after it achieves independence.